-At St. Mary’s CofE Primary School, we aim to foster a love of reading, are aware of the importance it plays in children’s cultural, emotional, intellectual, social and spiritual development.
+At St. Mary’s CofE Primary School, we aim to foster a love of reading and are aware of the importance it plays in children’s cultural, emotional, intellectual, social and spiritual development.
 Children are encouraged to discover the value of strong communication and the importance of Reading and Writing in all aspects of their futures.

 Our English curriculum is based around carefully chosen, high quality fiction and non-fiction texts (please refer to our Curriculum Maps).
 They represent a wide range of genres, time periods and cultures and cover a variety of topics.
 For example, Year 4 study ‘Gregory Cool’, by Caroline Binch, which is about family relationships set in Tobago; Year 5 study ‘Journey to Jo’burg’, by Beverley Naidoo, set in South Africa during apartheid.
 Children’s writing, as a product of their immersion in texts, is proudly displayed around the school.

 We demonstrate to children that reading enables us to acquire knowledge and to build on what we already know.
 Staff also model reading for enjoyment, through discussing what they love to read and why.
 This is reflected in the school environment, with photos of staff sharing their most loved books.

 Reading is taught through daily reading opportunities, such as whole-class shared reading, carefully taught reading comprehension activities and guided reading sessions, where the children work in a group with the teacher, teaching assistant or other children in their group.
 Skills of decoding, inference and deduction are taught, which children can apply to any genre of text.